chrisoud/chrisoud.github.io/index.md

 **I am a Senior psychology student attending USF!** I hope to continue my eduction through my Master's and Doctoral Degree studying Clinical Psychology!
 I specialize in Clinical Psychology, though I have done extensive work within Positive Psychology.

 I have worked with [Valerie's House](https://valerieshouse.org) providing grief counseling for children.
+This was one of the most impactful experiences of my life as I was able to give back to children who were in my position at a young age!

 Along with this, I have experience with Positive Psychology counseling through USF with elemntery school children!

 ![Valerie's House Logo](https://cdn.discordapp.com/attachments/853040249839550475/971965250553401374/Valerieshouse.png)